kannans89/RustRepo/13_Tuples/13_Tuples.md

 ## Destructing

-When you assign a tuple to a variable it is known as destructing.
+Destructing assignment is a feature of rust in which we unpack the values of a tuple.This is achieved by assigning a tuple to distinct variables.

 Consider the following example-